howtoclient/react-evix/README.md

 - ```trackEventState(extended Event)``` - adds ```.eventState``` update listener to current ```EventComponent``` Instance that will run ```.forceUpdate()```.
 Automatically suspended when component is not mounted and restored when it is mounted.
     Receives:
-    - extended Event instance or constructor of Event( doesnt matter )
+    - extended Event instance or constructor of Event( doesn't matter )

 Usage:
 ```